-The ability to quickly retrieve notes in OneNote is one of its main advantage.
+The ability to quickly retrieve notes in OneNote is one of its killer feature.

 If you look for a note written recently, flipping your last pages, or using the “Recent note” is a solution.
 But when you are looking for an older note (or all notes mentionning a subject or word), the Search feature is essential.

 All versions (UWP, desktop and Online) provide a search feature, with some slight differences as far as user interface and performance are concerned :

-In OneNote desktop, the search is super fast, even if you have several large notebooks open !
+In OneNote desktop, the search is super fast, even if you have several large notebooks opened !

-If you want to browse the results, you’d rather “pin” the result’ pane before clicking on each result (otherwise the results disappear).
+If you want to browse across the found notes, you’d rather pin the result’ pane before clicking within each resulting page (otherwise the list of notes disappears).

 As shown in the above video, OneNote UWP needs more time to find the results, if you don’t limit the scope.
 While the results were available instanly in OneNote desktop, it took 4 seconds in OneNote UWP (and more than 1 minute in OneNote Online !).

-On the other side, going through OneNote UWP’ results is super easy :
+On the other side, navigating through OneNote UWP’ results is super easy :

-- the result’ pane remains anchored on the left until you close it, so you can wander into each note, without loosing the results’ pane,
+- the results’ pane remains anchored on the left until you close it, so you can skim each note, without loosing the results’ pane,

-- pressing TAB 3 times, and you’ll reach the first result of the list ; use up and down arrows to navigate through the results ; press ENTER to reach the selected page.
+- press TAB 3 times, and you’ll reach the first result of the list ; use up and down arrows to navigate through the results ; press ENTER to reach the selected page.